denistsoi/franklinchen.github.io/source/_posts/2012-06-09-report-on-the-first-pittsburgh-techfest-2012.markdown

 ## Conclusion

 I'd like to thank the organizers of the very first Pittsburgh TechFest, and the sponsors who made the conference so inexpensive and accessible.
 And of course, I appreciate everyone who signed on to give a presentation.
 I learned a lot over the course of the day, and look forward to another Pittsburgh TechFest in 2013!

+### (Update of 2013-06-01)

+I went to [Pittsburgh TechFest again in 2013](/blog/2013/06/01/report-on-the-second-pittsburgh-techfest-2013/), and had a great time, despite being sick.
+Also, as I had promised myself a year ago, I gave a presentation there!
+[Full report here](/blog/2013/06/01/pittsburgh-tech-fest-2013-my-talk-stop-overusing-regular-expressions/).